g4s8/g4s8.github.io/_posts/2019-11-06-object-oriented-testing.md

 There are always three players in the unit-test:
  - Target - an object which should be tested
- - Matcher - an object which test the Target and can say what's wrong with target if test failed
+ - Matcher - an object which tests the Target and can say what's wrong with target if test failed
  - Assertion - a statement which applies the matcher to the target and report the result